perez987/Localizing-an-app-on-macOS-Ventura/README.md

-# Localizing app on macOS Ventura with Xcode 14
+# Localizing an app on macOS Ventura with Xcode 14

 [Spanish version](README-es.md)